Delegation

 - TLS certificates are more difficult to configure correctly,

-delegation, - global client settings (e.g., default Jitsi server) still have to be managed via
+- global client settings (e.g., default Jitsi server) still have to be managed via .well-knownendpoints despite SRV records.

 For automatic certificate renewal, it is necessary to use DNS-01 challenges for SRV DNS delegation.
 Therefore, a DNS provider with API access supported by ACME is a mandatory requirement for this.